MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-timeline-overview.md

 ## How to use timeline functionality

 The following is an overview of how the timeline functionality works in each section on the entity form.
 The timeline section on the entity form is rich in features and functionality to help you navigate and streamline efforts.

-Timeline iconography is displayed in the top right nave in the timeline.
-The following records when enabled by your system administrator, allow you to:
+The iconography displayed in the top right nav in the Timeline gives quick access to the following capabilities, when enabled by your system administrator:

 - [Create a timeline record](customer-service-hub-user-guide-timeline-overview.md#create-a-timeline-record)
 - [Work with Filters](customer-service/customer-service-hub-user-guide-timeline-overview.md#working-with-filters)